DIVORCE (“dissolution of marriage”)

 FREQUENTLY ASKED QUESTIONS

 Note: This information is not meant to serve as legal advice.
-It only provides a general description of the law and does not go into details which might affect your case.
+It only provides a general description of the law and does not go into details that might affect your case.
 You should seek the advice of a divorce attorney concerning your specific situation.
 Use these questions and answers to prompt questions when visiting with your attorney.

 When my spouse and I can no longer live together, what are my legal options?

-Divorces, Annulments and Separation: Whether one is asking for a divorce, annulment or legal separation, the court can decide things such as custody, spousal support, child support, and property and debt division.
-A “divorce” is another word for “dissolution of marriage.”
+Divorces, Annulments, and Separation: Whether one is asking for a divorce, annulment, or legal separation, the court can decide things such as custody, spousal support, child support, and property and debt division.
+A “divorce” is another word for the “dissolution of marriage.”
 The rights, privileges, and responsibilities of marriage are dissolved by this proceeding and replaced by a decree which makes the parties “single persons” again.
 An “annulment” results in a decree which says the marriage was never valid.
 Do not confuse an annulment granted in civil courts with annulments granted by some churches which only affect one’s status within the church.
 The reasons for an annulment are limited.
 The most common would be an illegal marriage – where someone was already married to someone else.
 A legal separation (also called “separate maintenance and support”) is where the parties continue to remain married but rights and responsibilities, such as property division, support, etc., are determined by court order.